athariqk/gopgsync/README.md

 ### `sync`

-Specifies how the table should be synchronized.
+Specifies how the table should be synchronized (defaults to all).

-- `none`: don't sync this table altogether
+- `none`: only sync this table on full replication mode
-- `init`: only sync this table on start-up (for populating the search engine db)
+- `ignore`: publishes table's change data to NSQ but don't run Meilisearch synchronizer
-- `all`: sync this table using PostgreSQL's logical replication
+- `all`: also run the Meilisearch synchronizer

 ### `columns`

-An optional list of table columns to replicate (defaults to all).
+An optional list of table columns to capture (defaults to all).

 ### `relationship`